πŸ”₯ DeepEval 4.0 just got released. Read the announcement.

 • Turns all other USE_* flags off so that only one provider is enabled at a time.

 When you set a provider, the CLI enables that provider’s USE_<PROVIDER>_MODEL flag and disables all other USE_* flags.
-When you unset a provider, it disables only that provider’s USE_* flag and leaves all others as is.
-If you only use the CLI, this effectively means no provider will remain active after an unset.
-However, if you have manually set flags or edited env vars yourself, it is possible to end up with multiple providers enabled.
-In that case, unsetting one provider leaves the others untouched.
-A future UX improvement will make this behavior more intuitive and consistent.
+When you unset a provider, it disables only that provider’s USE_* flag and leaves all others untouched.
+If you manually set env vars (or edit dotenv files) it’s possible to end up with multiple USE_* flags enabled.

 Embeddings: